meister03/discord-hybrid-sharding/README.md

 npm i discord-hybrid-sharding
 ```

+# Discord.js v13
+- We also support the v13 Library Version
+- When your Broadcastevals are currently strings, dont change them since they are supported
+- But when you want to broadcast functions with the contexts. `Easily add the Option usev13, which is shown below.`
+- The methods `Manager#spawn()` accepts just seperate values, not a object like in v13 | e.g `Manager#spawn(undefined, undefined, -1)`

 # Setting Up
 First we include the module into the project (into your shard/cluster file).
 Filename: Cluster.js